About Tsum Valley Trek

 Accommodations on Tsum Valley Trek:

-On Manaslu Tsum Valley Trek, you will spend the night in the teahouse.
-The rooms will be on twin-sharing terms with little space and a few pieces of furniture.
-Likewise, bathrooms will also be on sharing basis.
-In Kathmandu, you will stay in a three-star hotel.
-Again, rooms will be significant with private washrooms.
+During the Manaslu Tsum Valley Trek, you will stay in teahouses overnight.
+The rooms are sharing and have limited space and furniture.
+The bathrooms are also sharing in some places.
+In Kathmandu, you will stay in a three-star hotel with spacious rooms and private bathrooms.

 Tsum Valley Trek difficulty: